Arstat/Transcript-Tailor/README.md

     Follow these steps carefully to allow the application to send emails on your behalf securely.
     1.  **Create a Google Cloud Project**: Go to the [Google Cloud Console](https://console.cloud.google.com/) and create a new project.
     2.  **Enable the Gmail API**: In your new project, navigate to "APIs & Services" > "Library", search for "Gmail API", and enable it.
     3.  **Configure OAuth Consent Screen**: Go to "APIs & Services" > "OAuth consent screen".
-Choose "External" and fill in the required app information (app name, user support email, and developer contact).
-You don't need to submit it for verification for this use case.
+Choose "External" and click "Create".
+Fill in the required app information (app name, user support email, and developer contact).
+You don't need to submit it for verification for this use case. **Important:** While in testing mode, you must add your own email address under the "Test users" section to be able to log in.
     4.  **Create Credentials**:
         - Go to "APIs & Services" > "Credentials".
         - Click "+ CREATE CREDENTIALS" and select "OAuth client ID".
         - For "Application type", choose **Web application**.
-        - Under "Authorized redirect URIs", click "+ ADD URI" and enter `https://developers.google.com/oauthplayground`.
+        - Under "Authorized redirect URIs", click "+ ADD URI" and enter this exact URL: `https://developers.google.com/oauthplayground`.
+(Do not add a trailing slash or use http).
         - Click "Create".
 You will be shown a **Client ID** and **Client Secret**.
     5.  **Get a Refresh Token**:
         - Open the [Google OAuth 2.0 Playground](https://developers.google.com/oauthplayground).